ridika-2004/My-Development-Tools/Unit Testing With Mockito - Java/README.md

 - **Stubbing Methods:** The `findBodies` method is stubbed to return a predefined list of bio-organisms.
 - **JUnit Assertions:** The test verifies that the `ZombieList` correctly filters bio-organisms based on the given criteria.
 - **Mock Verification:** We also verify that the `findBodies` method was called once during the test.

-## License

-This project is free to use.